Why it's doneBy Mayo Clinic Staff

 Anger management helps you recognize frustrations early and resolve them in a way that allows you to express your needs — and keeps you calm and in control.

-Some signs you need help controlling your anger include:
+Some signs that you need help controlling your anger include:

-- Often feeling that you have to hold in your anger
+- The regular feeling that you have to hold in your anger

 - Frequent arguments with your partner, children or co-workers that escalate frustrations